 Paddy is married to Eithne from Limerick who he met in Bangladesh and has four children in college and school.
 In his spare time Paddy loves running, playing soccer, mountaineering, reading and making things.

 Nenagh native, Donal, is one of the more experienced Plan Ireland staff, joining the organisation in 2006.

 Prior to Plan, Donal spent several years in an accountancy firm in Edinburgh before deciding to make the jump back across the pond.
 During his time in Plan Ireland, Donal has made several trips to West Africa, overseeing Irish contributions to our field offices.

 Outside Plan, Donal enjoys movies, (watching!) football and travel.

-Please contact Donal on 01-6599 601 with any finance queries you may have.
+Please contact Donal on 01-6599 601 or at firstname.lastname@example.org with any finance queries you may have.

 Head of Marketing & Sponsorship

 Originally from Ballinasloe in Co.
 Galway, Mike joined Plan Ireland four years ago.
 Graduating with a degree in History and French from Trinity College, Mike took the (natural!) step into Public Relations in 1999 and worked on accounts such as Meteor, Coca Cola, Lee Jeans and Becks.
 From there, Mike moved into telecoms, working for eircom for over 8 years where he latterly headed up the Training and Sales Support function in eircom's Business Market division.